khushishahxr/khushishahxr/README.md

 ### Hi, I'm Khushi

 XR/AI designer based in Berlin, working at the intersection of design and engineering.
-I build AR/AI-integrated experiences — from spatial storytelling to AI-driven interaction design.
+I build immersive AI-integrated experiences — from spatial storytelling to AI-driven interaction design.

 🎓 Currently finishing my MSc in Media Design (Technology & AI) at MediaDesign Hochschule Berlin